← All workflows

 What types of CBP binding ruling requests can this skill draft?

-Does the AI handle related-party and transfer pricing analysis?
+Does CaseMark handle related-party and transfer pricing analysis?

 Yes.
-CaseMark automatically identifies related-party relationships, royalty and assist elements, and profit-sharing arrangements from your uploaded documents and incorporates the required analysis into the valuation section of your ruling request.
+CaseMark identifies related-party relationships, royalty and assist arrangements, and profit-sharing elements from your uploaded transaction documents.
+It incorporates the required valuation analysis into the ruling request to address CBP's scrutiny of these issues.

-How does CaseMark ensure the request meets CBP formatting requirements?
+How does the AI ensure the request meets CBP formatting requirements?

 Can I include confidential business information in my submission?